AndreiUlmeyda/oil/README.md

       Note: Mind that the three modes are mutually exclusive.
 If more than one is specified it could cause all sorts of mayhem, who knows (the last one applies, but please don't).

-After cloning the repository, navigate to it's directory, make sure the three scripts are executable and simply invoke oil inside a terminal like so
+# installation

-`./oil`
+After cloning this repository, navigate to it's directory and run `make install`

-start typing and hit enter when you found what you were looking for (the latter  being great life advice, too).
+After that your terminal should respond very kindly to the command `oil` and as soon as that gets going you should just start typing and hit enter when you found what you were looking for (the latter  being great life advice, too).

 ## multiline selection
 This is a feature of peco that is not enabled by default.
 Anticipating that most users will not already be using peco but will want to use the feature and not drudge through a bunch of configuration options, oil enables it by default by passing a custom configuration file to peco.
 This leads to the users configuration being overruled.
 Should you want to use your own peco config, disable this behaviour via the flags